Cybersecurity Awareness for Seniors

 Prevention

-Get written contracts and multiple quotes before agreeing to any work.
+• Get multiple written estimates before agreeing to work.

-Verify contractor licenses through the Florida Department of Business and Professional Regulation (DBPR).
+• Verify licenses through the Florida DBPR (Department of Business & Professional Regulation).

 Account Takeover Scams